Abdisamad100/Akan-App/README.md

 ## Demo
 Here is a working live demo :
 ## Mobile support
-The Portfolio is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+The application is compatible with devices of all sizes and all OS's, and consistent improvements are being made.

 ## Built with
 - HTML